-Affordable Housing Development: A housing development in which at least 20% or a minimum of 5 units, whichever is greater, are affordable housing units as defined by 24 V.S.A.§ 4303 (1).
-Affordable units shall be subject to covenants or restrictions that preserve their affordability for a minimum of 20 years from the date of their first sale or lease.
-[See 24 V.S.A. §§ 4303(2) and 4412(1)]
+Affordable Housing Development: a housing development in which at least 20 percent of the units, or a minimum of five units, whichever is greater, are affordable housing units.
+Affordable housing units shall be subject to covenants or restrictions that preserve their affordability for a minimum of 20 years from the date of their first sale or lease.

-Agricultural (Farm) Structure: A Structure for an Agricultural Use or Accessory Agricultural Use licensed or Permitted by the State of Vermont under 10 VA 1021(f) and 1259(f) and 6 V.S.A.
-4810 and meeting the criteria outlined in 24 VSA 4413 (d) (1).
-Agricultural Farm Structures do not need a Permit.
+Agricultural (Farm) Structure: A structure for an Agricultural Use or Accessory Agricultural Use licensed or permitted by the State of Vermont under 10 VA 1021(f) and 1259(f) and 6 VSA 4810 and meeting the criteria outlined in 24 VSA 4413 (d) (1).
+Agricultural Farm structures do not need a Permit.

-Agricultural (Farm) Structure Notification: The submission by the farm property owner of a plot plan showing property lines, all Structures on the Lot, and the setbacks and dimensions of the proposed Structures.
-[See 24 V.S.A. § 4413(d)(2)]
+Agricultural (Farm) Structure Notification: The submission by the farm property owner of a plot plan showing property lines, all structures on the lot, and the setbacks and dimensions of the proposed structures.
+[See 24 VSA § 4413(d)(2)]

-Agriculture (Agricultural): Land or Structures Used for the growing or harvesting of crops; raising of livestock; operation of orchards, including maple sugar orchards; the sale of Agricultural produce and forest products on the premises where raised; the processing or storage of products raised on the premises, as licensed and Permitted by the Commissioner of Agriculture, Food and Markets and the Use of Agricultural Structures and the storage of Agricultural equipment incidental to the above.
+Agriculture (Agricultural): Land or structures used for the growing or harvesting of crops; raising of livestock; operation of orchards, including maple sugar orchards; the sale of Agricultural produce and forest products on the premises where raised; the processing or storage of products raised on the premises, as licensed and permitted by the Commissioner of Agriculture, Food and Markets and the use of Agricultural structures and the storage of Agricultural equipment incidental to the above.
 Includes Forest Management.
-[See 24 V.S.A. § 4413(d)]
+[See 24 VSA § 4413(d)]

 Agritourism: operations taking place on a farm that include activities that may not be directly related to the Agricultural Use.
-Such activities need not be subordinate to the Agricultural operation in terms of revenue, but shall be subordinate in terms of overall land Use (e.g., land area, Structures utilized).
+Such activities need not be subordinate to the Agricultural operation in terms of revenue, but shall be subordinate in terms of overall Land Use (e.g., land area, structures utilized).
 Activities must fall within one or more of the following categories:

-- On-site processing, storage, sampling and tasting of crops or farm products including livestock not principally produced on the farm. - Retail sales of crops or farm products not principally produced on the farm. - Retail sales of non-farm products related to the farm and/or what is produced on the farm.
-Such retail sales of non-farm products must be clearly subordinate to the farming operation and/or other integrated Uses. - Education, cultural, recreation programming e.g., classes, day camp, corn maze, petting zoo, etc. - Event hosting as long as such events are clearly subordinate to the farming operation e.g., wedding venue, dinner/dance venue, theater production, etc. - Farm Café A restaurant with indoor seating for no more than 40 people, and no more than 1,000 square feet of outdoor seating that meets the following criteria: - 1.
+- A. On-site processing, storage, sampling and tasting of crops or farm products including livestock not principally produced on the farm. - B. Retail sales of crops or farm products not principally produced on the farm. - C. Retail sales of non-farm products related to the farm and/or what is produced on the farm.
+Such retail sales of non-farm products must be clearly subordinate to the farming operation and/or other integrated Uses. - D. Education, cultural, recreation programming e.g., classes, day camp, corn maze, petting zoo, etc. - E. Event hosting as long as such events are clearly subordinate to the farming operation e.g., wedding venue, dinner/dance venue, theater production, etc. - F. Farm Café A restaurant with indoor seating for no more than 40 people, and no more than 1,000 square feet of outdoor seating that meets the following criteria: - 1.
 Is subordinate to an Agricultural operation. - 2.
-One of the principal objectives is the Use of products produced on the farm. - 3.
-Is located on a parcel of at least 15 acres that contains one or more of the farm operation's principal Structures.
-This Use need not be subordinate to the Agricultural operation in terms of revenue, but shall be subordinate in terms of overall land Use (e.g., land area, Structures utilized).
+One of the principal objectives is the use of products produced on the farm.

+3. Is located on a parcel of at least 15 acres that contains one or more of the farm operation's principal structures.
+This Use need not be subordinate to the Agricultural operation in terms of revenue, but shall be subordinate in terms of overall Land Use (e.g., land area, structures utilized).
 Includes dining on the premises (indoor and/or outdoor), take out dining, and delivery, but excludes drive-through service.

-Airport terminal facility: A facility/Structure at an airport where passengers transfer between ground transportation and the facilities that allow them to board and disembark from aircraft.
+Airport terminal facility: A facility/structure at an airport where passengers transfer between ground transportation and the facilities that allow them to board and disembark from aircraft.